 For the printed prospectus, I conceived and produced a series of cartoon scenarios illustrating these proposals.

-2014-present.
-The house I live in is a cooperative: 20 of us share a single household and the responsibilities for managing and growing as a residential community.
-Since moving into the house, I have observed its challenges to household operation and community building and developed a variety of responses to help address these challenges.
+2014-2016.
+The house I lived in was a cooperative: 20 of us share a single household and the responsibilities for managing and growing as a residential community.
+After moving into the house, I observed its challenges to household operation and community building and developed a variety of responses to help address these challenges.

 The calendar through which we sign up for our two regular cook and clean shifts used to be a page from a spreadsheet printed every five weeks and taped to the wall.
 It was hard to read and harder to tell whether everyone was participating—an empty dinner table was often the only way to note a gap in participation.
 I designed a more visual calendar that balances more clarity and accountability with celebration of housemates (whose beautiful portraits are featured in the magnetic photo frames during their birthdays or special occasions).
 When a housemate has signed up for their shifts in a given cycle, they flip over the magnets beside their name label from red to green (the name label is itself a whiteboard magnet, to accommodate a shifting house population).
 The vibrant visual indicator helps remind housemates to sign up and makes them more accountable to the rest of the house.